vb000/llvm-escapade/README-notes.md

 ## Dev mailing list

 Dev mailing list is active and really helpful.
 It's often should be the first point of renference to get an informed opinion on the approaches to consider.
-I got to know that LLVM has the concept of address space which seems to be precisely what I need.
+I got to know that LLVM has the concept of address space which seems to be precisely what I needed.

+## LLVM Address Spaces

 Clang supports multiple address spaces.
-For example, this annotates the loads to be from specific address spaces:
+Semantics of different address spaces are intended to be target specific.
+For example, following code annotates the loads to be from specific address spaces:
 ```c++
 #define __remote __attribute__((address_space(1)))